 November is the beginning of the dry season in Kerala.
-The amount of rainfall is much less during this month making it a good time for you to head to God’s own country.
+This is a good time to head to God’s own country as the amount of rainfall is much less during this month.
 The weather is pleasant with days and nights not unbearably hot and cold respectively and your Kerala trip in November will be sheer bliss because of the same.
 You can really predict the climate in November which makes the travel planning quite easy.
 You can follow your itinerary without any hindrance of the weather elements.
 The average temperature is expected to be around 27 °C throughout the month.
 The temperature is likely to remain almost the same from June to December.

 3 Events To Attend In Kerala In November

 November is the time of the month when some really exciting cultural events take place in Kerala.
 Travel to Kerala in November 2019, around these events to explore Kerala culture at its best.